hww/hww.github.io/projects/gamebryo/index.md

 ![Gamebryo](/projects/gamebryo/icon_gamebryo_270px.gif)

-Using the LISP type of languages in game developing process allow easy implement any DSL and define code and data definitions without headache.
+Using a LISP type language in game development allows easy implementation of DSL's, along with simple headache-free representations for code, script and data definitions.
-As the task of estimating Gamebryo for our team, was implemented compete binging of GambitC to the Gamebryo engine.
-Making it was fun, and i think gave me allot of knowledge.
-The source code was mixed C++ and GambitC sources, as example look at picture below
+While evaluating Gamebryo for our team, I implemented a compete binding of GambitC Scheme to the Gamebryo engine.
+Creating this binding was fun, and provided valuable knowledge and experience with Lisp enhancments for game engines.
+The source code was mixed C++ and GambitC; the picture below shows an example.

 ![Source Code Screen](/projects/gamebryo/src_screen.png)